Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Reconstruction methods

-Note that Wiener filtering only matches the maximum a posteriori estimator in the case of a Gaussian random field whose properties are described solely by the signal covariance.
+Note that Wiener filtering only matches the maximum a posteriori estimator in the case of a Gaussian random field whose properties are described solely by the signal covariance \BH{so we shouldn't expect it to be optimal when those conditions are not met}.
 Even without taking into account the nonlinear evolution of the matter density of the universe, this will not describe the flux field at $z \sim 2.0$ as hydrodynamical effects are nonlinear in the underlying density field.
-This is particularly true in (proto)cluster regions where feedback effects are expected to be strong.
+This is particularly true in (proto)cluster regions where feedback effects are expected to be strong. \BH{Since the Gaussian approximation is not valid for the underlying flux field, we expect it should be possible to construct an alternate estimator which outperforms the Wiener filter estimate across different cosmic environments.}